EU VAT Rules for Digital Products and Services

 In B2B you should reverse-charge VAT, meaning that you don’t charge a VAT as long as a valid VAT number is presented by the customer.
 This means that you should implement some kind of real-time VAT number validation procedure into the checkout process.
 You also have to ensure that all customer VAT numbers are still valid with each quarterly reporting period for VAT remittance.

-It’s worth highlighting that the non-EU supplier’s obligation to file VAT returns and pay VAT due arises with the very first Euro on sales of its digital products in the EU consumer market.
+It’s worth highlighting that the non-EU supplier’s obligation to file VAT returns and pay VAT due arises with the very first Euro on sales of digital products in the EU consumer market.
 Unfortunately, there are no exceptions to these VAT obligations, no de minimis thresholds for turnover or transaction volumes.

 We’ll guide you through a few tax treatment configurations when you sign up, so you know the most relevant rules and can be VAT-compliant from the get-go.

-How to Remit the VAT Collected From Customers
+How to Remit VAT Collected From Customers

 You then use their platforms to perform VAT reporting and remittance on a quarterly basis.
 Deadlines for filing VAT OSS returns are found in a dedicated article.

 You must collect two pieces of evidence that confirm your customer’s location and keep them on file for 10 years.
 This evidence could be: